 - Do you currently have any type of bone or joint deformity due to your condition?
 If you currently have any bone or joint deformities in the wrist or fingers, it is possible that your policy would be rated as a Mild or a Medium Substandard.
 Such deformities in areas such as the hips, where immobility could become a factor, may cause the policy to be rated as a Severe Substandard.

-- Over the past 12 months, have you had any relevant diagnostic testing performed?
-If you have had any type of relevant testing performed such as MRIs or X-rays over the past 12 months, it may be able to help the underwriters in assessing the best rating class for your life insurance policy.
+- If you have had any type of relevant testing performed such as MRIs or X-rays over the past 12 months, it may be able to help the underwriters in assessing the best rating class for your life insurance policy.
 Therefore, it is likely that the underwriters will request copies of these tests for further review.

 Perhaps you’ve had a stroke and wondering if you can qualify for life insurance after a stroke.
 We can certainly help answer this question for you.